 HU strictly prohibits retaliation against any member of its community for reporting an incident of sexual misconduct or for participating in an investigation or hearing related to a report of sexual misconduct.
 HU considers such actions to be protected activities in which all members of the HU community may freely engage.

-Retaliation is a materially adverse action taken against an individual because they engaged in protected activities when the adverse action is sufficiently severe or pervasive that it could deter a reasonable person from engaging in the protected activities.
-Members of the community are prohibited from engaging in actions directly or through others that reasonably could deter a party or a witness from reporting sexual misconduct or participating in an investigation or hearing.
+Retaliation is a materially adverse action taken against an individual because they engaged in protected activities.
+The adverse action must be sufficiently severe or pervasive that it could deter a reasonable person from engaging in the protected activities.
+The HU community is prohibited from engaging in actions directly or through others that reasonably could deter a party or a witness from reporting sexual misconduct or participating in an investigation or hearing.